ifsheldon/stannum/README.md

 * The order of input tensors must match the registration order of `input_field`s.
 * The output order will align with the registration order of `output_field`s.

-## Dependencies
+## Installation & Dependencies
+Install `stannum` with `pip` by

+`python -m pip install stannum`

-Make sure you have:
+Make sure you have the following installed:
 * PyTorch
 * Taichi